hexfurryfest/hexfurryfest.github.io/README.md

 ## Config Structure

+### WARNING
+Always use a JSON validator to make sure the changes are actually valid, otherwise you may end up breaking things in the world.
+The [JSON Lint](https://jsonlint.com/) site has one available.

 ### Staff
 it is recommended to keep the staff list in alphabetical order to make it easy to find someone if necessary uses the result of [VRCPlayerApi.displayName](https://udonsharp.docs.vrchat.com/vrchat-api/#vrcplayerapi) to do the matching